Close

-I did my undergraduate medical training at Trinity College, Dublin and did my specialist training in General Practice (Family and Community Medicine) on the Trinity/HSE General Practice Training Scheme.
-I gained a Masters degree in Tropical Medicine and International Health and the DTM&H at LSHTM in 2012.
-Before joining LSHTM in 2016, I worked for Médecins sans Frontières in India, Jordan and the DRC, focusing on malnutrition and developing Non-Communicable Disease services.
-I continue to work clinically in General Practice.
+I am an implementation researcher, a practicing primary care physician and have experience working in humanitarian settings.
+My expertise is in mixed methods evaluations of Noncommunicable Care in Humanitarian Emergencies.
+I studied Medicine at Trinity College, Dublin and did my specialist training in General Practice (Family and Community Medicine) on the Trinity/HSE General Practice Training Scheme in Ireland.
+I hold an MSc(dist) in Tropical Medicine and International Health and the DTM&H and a PhD in Epidemiology of NCDs from LSHTM.
+Before joining LSHTM in 2016, I worked with Médecins sans Frontières in India, Jordan and the DRC, focusing on malnutrition and developing Non-Communicable Disease services.
+I work part-time at LSHTM and part-time clinically as a GP.

 Affiliations